fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 https://github.com/fnagel/t3extblog/compare/1.2.1...2.0.0

+- A bunch of bugfixes

+- TYPO3 CMS 7.x support (tested up to TYPO3 7.5)

+- Removed support for TYPO3 < 6.2

 - Twitter Bootstrap 3 theme

-- TYPO3 CMS 7.x support (and removed support for TYPO3 < 6.2)

 - New backend icons for records and module

+- New flash message proposing pages with blog records helps to find correct storage folder in backend module

+- New settings validation check in frontend and backend help to ensure proper configuration

 - Added FormError ViewHelper for easy Bootstrap form errors

 - Introduce constants for easier setup

-- Preview image now makes use of TYPO3's repsonsive image feature
+- Preview image now makes use of TYPO3's responsive image feature

+- Improved documentation

+- Cleaner code base

 .. important::